210+ orders placed in your location

 Overview

-Carcinoembryonic Antigen (CEA) is a set of glycoproteins involved in cell adhesion (the ability of the body cell to stick to other cells).
+Carcinoembryonic Antigen (CEA) is a set of glycoproteins involved in cell adhesion (an ability of the body cell to stick to other cells).
 It is a type of substance through which doctors can detect a tumour in the patient’s body.

 CEA is produced right when a baby is growing inside its mother and disappears after birth.
 Its value is very low at birth or not present.
 Ideally, it should not be present at all.
 However, in normal healthy tissues, it can be present in very low levels.
 The CEA levels may be increased in chronic smokers.